jcampbellGoPuff/main-repo/desktop-tools/README.md

 ### Flexibility

 You can get `srcfind` to work more specifically for your needs.
-If you want to supply your own options to `egrep`, you can provide them after the search patterns.
-For example, to find the occurrences of `forEach`and `iterate`that are individual words, you can provide `-w`.
-Add flags will have the added function of showing you the matches.
+If you want to supply your own options to `egrep`, you can provide them before the search patterns.
+For example, to list the files that contain the string `foreach` in any case and `iterate` as a whole word in only lowercase, you can provide the flags individually.

 ```
-srcfind forEach iterate -w
+srcfind -i foreach -w iterate

-# outputs only app/search.js, which contains 'iterate' and 'forEach' as words.
+# outputs only app/search.js, which contains 'iterate' and 'forEach'.
 # array-utils.js is not included because it contains no word-bound occurrence of 'iterate'
-./app/search.js:items.forEach(v=>v)
-./app/search.js:// const iterate = (items) => {
+./app/search.js
 ```

-If you want to see the matches without providing a flag to `egrep`, just add '--' to the command line:
+You may also see the matches by providing `-S` or `--show-matches` as the first argument.

 ```
-srcfind forEach iterate --
+srcfind -S iterate -i foreach

 # outputs
 ./src/array-utils.js:arr.forEach()